-de Burgh Daly family of Priory Lodge
+de Burgh Daly family of Avonmore and Priory Lodge

 Ulick James Daly born in Loughrea, Galway, circa 1826, youngest son of Arthur Henry Daly and his